P4radis3/Software-University-ANGULAR/README.md

 ```

 Once you've ran the commands, you should be able to open the open the project in your preferred browser with the following link, `http://localhost:4200` or `http://127.0.0.1:4200`.
+Be aware that the project uses MongoDB as a back-end service, so you need MongoDB Shell.
+You can download it from [here](https://www.mongodb.com/try/download/community).